Elementary Building Blocks for Cluster Mott Insulators

 The final natural extension of the above ideas is to expand the localized degrees of freedom to include, as well as the spin and orbital degrees of freedom, the charge degree of freedom of the electron.
 If the lattice hosts well-defined clusters of atoms, e.g.~dimers or trimers, then strong interactions, coupled with an imbalance of inter and intra-cluster hopping, can drive electrons into localizing on these clusters, rather than on single atomic sites.
-In this scenario, the electrons are delocalized across each cluster, but localized between clusters so that the system remains a charge insulator.
+In this scenario, the electrons are delocalized across each cluster, but localized between clusters such that the system remains a charge insulator.
 The localized degrees of freedom can be naturally described in terms of molecular orbitals, giving rise to what are sometimes referred to as ``molecules in solids" \cite{khomskii_review}, and can now be a combination of different spin, orbital, and positions of the electron.
-Such \emph{cluster} Mott insulators (CMIs) have become increasingly prevalent in recent years \cite{Cava, Cava_structural,m2o9dimer}, with a wide variety of unique physics.
-For example, the clusters can either be built into the crystal structure from the start, or they can spontaneously emerge via cooperative structural transitions at finite temperature, for example in titanium pyroxenes \cite{pyroxene}, LiVO$_2$ \cite{LiVO2}, or AlV$_2$O$_4$ \cite{heptamers}.
-The clusters themselves can range from simple dimers, such as in the M$_2$O$_9$ family of compounds \cite{RIXS_M2O9_disorder,RIXS_Ba3InIr2O9, Qiang_Ba3LaRu2O9, Qiang_Momagnets,Qiang_Ba3CeRu2O9,chargeorder_Ba3NaRu2O9, chargeorder_Ba3NaRu2O9,Ba3ZnIr2O9}, Ba$_5$AlIr$_2$O$_{11}$\cite{Khomskii_SOCandHund}, or Ba$_5$Mn$_3$O$_{12}$Cl \cite{Cava_dimerkagome}, to triangles, as in CsW$_2$O$_6$ \cite{triangle_CsW2O6}, the Mo$_3$O$_8$ family of compounds \cite{nikolaev,Mo3O8_tunableqsl,Mo3o8_valencebond,honeycomb_LiZn2Mo3O8} or niobium halides \cite{nb3cl8_flatbands,Nb3Cl8_phasetrans,Nb3X8_triangular_clusters,clustermagnet_vanderwaals}, and even tetrahedra, as in the lacunar spinel compound GaTa$_4$Se$_8$ \cite{GaTa4Se8,spinel_bondorder,lacunarspinel_sc}.
-Finally, the physics at play ranges from potential valence bond condensation in Li$_3$Zn$_2$Mo$_3$O$_8$ \cite{Mo3o8_valencebond} , to candidate quantum spin liquids in Ba$_3$InIr$_2$O$_9$ \cite{RIXS_Ba3InIr2O9}, Ba$_4$Nb$_{0.8}$Ir$_{3.2}$O$_{12}$ \cite{Ba4spinliq}, or Na$_3$Sc$_2$Mo$_5$O$_{16}$\cite{Qiang_Momagnets}, and even includes a purported unusual combination of heavy-fermion, strange metal and spin liquid physics in the Ba$_4$Nb$_{1-x}$Ru$_{3+x}$O$_{12}$ series of compounds \cite{heavyfermiontrimer}.
+Such \emph{cluster} Mott insulators (CMIs) have become increasingly prevalent in recent years \cite{Cava, Cava_structural,m2o9dimer}.
+The clusters can either be built into the crystal structure from the start, or they can spontaneously emerge via cooperative structural transitions at finite temperature, as for example in titanium pyroxenes \cite{pyroxene}, LiVO$_2$ \cite{LiVO2}, or AlV$_2$O$_4$ \cite{heptamers}.
+One can similarly imagine cluster analogues of generalized Wigner crystals \cite{Wigner1978}, in which the interaction-driven localization of electrons on clusters of sites spontaneously breaks lattice symmetries.
+The clusters themselves can range from simple dimers, such as in the M$_2$O$_9$ family of compounds \cite{RIXS_M2O9_disorder,RIXS_Ba3InIr2O9, Qiang_Ba3LaRu2O9, Qiang_Momagnets,Qiang_Ba3CeRu2O9,chargeorder_Ba3NaRu2O9, chargeorder_Ba3NaRu2O9,Ba3ZnIr2O9}, Ba$_5$AlIr$_2$O$_{11}$\cite{Khomskii_SOCandHund}, or Ba$_5$Mn$_3$O$_{12}$Cl \cite{Cava_dimerkagome}, to triangles as in the Mo$_3$O$_8$ family of compounds \cite{nikolaev,Gangchen_kagome,Gangchen_CMI_CurieWeiss,honeycomb_LiZn2Mo3O8,Gangchen_clustertransition} or niobium halides \cite{nb3cl8_flatbands,Nb3Cl8_phasetrans,Nb3X8_triangular_clusters,clustermagnet_vanderwaals}, and even pyrochlore lattice systems \cite{gangchen_pyrochlore} with triangular clusters as in CsW$_2$O$_6$ \cite{triangle_CsW2O6}, or with tetrahedral clusters, as in the lacunar spinel compound GaTa$_4$Se$_8$ \cite{GaTa4Se8,spinel_bondorder,lacunarspinel_sc}.
+Finally, the physics at play ranges from potential valence bond condensation in Li$_3$Zn$_2$Mo$_3$O$_8$ \cite{Mo3o8_valencebond}, to candidate quantum spin liquids in Ba$_3$InIr$_2$O$_9$ \cite{RIXS_Ba3InIr2O9}, Ba$_4$Nb$_{0.8}$Ir$_{3.2}$O$_{12}$ \cite{Ba4spinliq}, or Na$_3$Sc$_2$Mo$_5$O$_{16}$\cite{Qiang_Momagnets}, and even includes a purported unusual combination of heavy-fermion, strange metal and spin liquid physics in the Ba$_4$Nb$_{1-x}$Ru$_{3+x}$O$_{12}$ series of compounds \cite{heavyfermiontrimer}.